Quasi-isometry classification of right-angled Artin groups II: several infinite out cases

 The following is a consequence of Theorem \ref{1.3}, Theorem \ref{1.6} and \cite[Section 6.3]{raagqi1}. \begin{cor} Let $G(\Ga)$ be a right-angled Artin group of type II or weak type I. Then there is an algorithm to determine whether a given right-angled Artin group $G(\Ga')$ is quasi-isometric to $G(\Ga)$ or not. \end{cor}

 We close this section with several comments and open questions.
 A RAAG of weak type I is not necessarily of type II.
-The following class contains RAAG's of both weak type I and type II (see Lemma \ref{7.25}).
+The following class contains RAAGs of both weak type I and type II (see Lemma \ref{7.25}).

-\begin{definition} $G(\Ga)$ is said to have weak type II if $\Gamma$ is connected and for vertices $v,w\in\Gamma$ such that $d(v,w)=2$, $\Gamma\setminus (lk(v)\cap lk(w))$ is connected. \end{definition}
+\begin{definition} $G(\Ga)$ is said to have \emph{weak type II} if $\Gamma$ is connected and for vertices $v,w\in\Gamma$ such that $d(v,w)=2$, $\Gamma\setminus (lk(v)\cap lk(w))$ is connected. \end{definition}

-It turns out that weak type II is a quasi-isometry invariant for RAAG's, see Corollary \ref{7.22}.
-Though a large portion of our discussion also generalize to RAAG's of weak type II, the following question remains open.
+It turns out that weak type II is a quasi-isometry invariant for RAAGs, see Corollary \ref{7.22}.
+Though a large portion of our discussion also generalize to RAAGs of weak type II, the following question remains open.